 Departure from Japan

-Hint: The information is nearly identical to the Import certificate they provided you while you were preparing for your quarantine process in the US, therefore it would be safest to copy the majority of the information from the Import Certificate to the Export Application.
+Hint: The information is nearly identical to the Import certificate they provided you while you were preparing for your quarantine process in the US, therefore it would be safest to copy the majority of the information from the Import certificate to the export application.

-You will then be asked to schedule an appointment with the Quarantine Office prior to departure (between the hours of 8:30am – 5:00pm), at least three hours prior to your flight.
-If your flight is very early in the morning or very late at night, you can schedule your appointment for the day prior of your departure to make it less stressful for your dog.
+When first arriving into Japan you will be asked to schedule an appointment with the quarantine office 7 days prior to your departure (between the hours of 8:30 am - 5:00 pm), at least three hours prior to your flights departure.
+If your flight is very early in the morning or very late at night, you can schedule your appointment the day prior of your departure to make it less stressful for your dog.
 The appointment is estimated to take less than 20 minutes provided the export form is properly filled out and turned in to the quarantine office when first arriving into Japan.
 The appointment is similar to your arriving experience.

-If you are going to the quarantine office the same day as your departure be sure you head to the quarantine appointment first immediately upon arrival to the airport, even before checking in with the airline, because airline personnel will need the proper paperwork the quarantine office will provide to you during your appointment.
+If you are going to the quarantine office the same day as your departure be sure you head to the quarantine appointment first immediately upon arrival to the airport, even before checking in with the airline, because the airline personnel will need the proper paperwork the quarantine office will provide to you during your appointment.
 The quarantine office will provide a tag to you that you will attach to your dog’s pet carrier.
-In addition to your Quarantine documentation, keep your ESA documentation handy, as you may be asked about that as well, both at the check-in counter, and as you board your flight.
+In addition to your quarantine documentation, keep your ESA documentation handy, as you may be asked about that as well, both at the check-in counter, and as you board your flight.
 Now you should be all set to check-in with your airline as you normally would any other flight.
 It would also be wise to print out the airlines ESA procedures just to be on the safe side should they not understand the process.
 Have a safe flight home.